othmaneechc/SpeedTransformer/README.md

 python metrics_gen.py
 ```

+### Colab Notebook

+For an end-to-end, notebook-based replication you can open `SpeedTransformer.ipynb` directly in Google Colab.
+Appendix I in the paper lists the expected runtimes and resource notes for that workflow.

 ## License & Contact

 This project is licensed under the MIT License.
 Feel free to open issues or pull requests on GitHub.